qpdf/qpdf/manual/design.rst

      - Deprecate ``getPointer()`` and ``getRefcount()``

    - - ``3``
-     - Starting in qpdf 11, deprecate all uses of ``PointerHolder``
+     - Starting with qpdf 11.0, deprecate all uses of ``PointerHolder``

    - - ``4``
-     - Starting in qpdf 11, disable all functionality from ``qpdf/PointerHolder.hh`` so that ``#include``-ing it has no effect.
+     - Starting with qpdf 11.0, disable all functionality from ``qpdf/PointerHolder.hh`` so that ``#include``-ing it has no effect.